paritytech/substrate-api-sidecar/scripts/README.md

 ### Summary

-This script calls the local runtime-tests helper library in order to test the current branch or development enviornment against a collection of different blocks, across different runtimes.
+This script calls the local e2e-tests helper library in order to test the current branch or development enviornment against a collection of different blocks, across different runtimes.
 It does this for Polkadot, Kusama, and Westend.

 ### Requirements